is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Facilities Show 2020 asked almost 300 facilities managers to explain the importance of sustainability to their organisation.
+In early 2020, Facilities Show asked almost 300 facilities managers to explain the importance of sustainability to their organisation.

 The results were enormously positive, with around 80% of respondents declaring sustainability to be a major priority at board- or departmental level.
 Even more positively, sustainability isn’t just about cost savings and economic concerns.